Seeking to diversify its customer base, a fabrication company implements advanced fiber laser technology

 While Aquest Machining specializes in the cutting and machining of aluminum extrusions of various grades, sizes, and profiles for the fenestration industry, Elite Tooling offers more precise machinery and CNC solutions—serving robotics, medical, and aerospace customers.

-“Ease of use stood out to us,” said Ganta.
+“Ease of use stood out to us,” says Ganta.
 “We wanted a machine that was easy for our operators to use, as none of them had previous experience operating these machines.”
-In addition, with Mazak offering hands-on training to customers, FabX was confident that they would be ready to go when their new machine arrived.
+In addition, with Mazak offering hands-on training to customers, leaders at FabX were confident that they would be ready to go when their new machine arrived.

 Equipped with a high-powered fiber optics laser, the dream of starting LaserTec became a reality for FabX in 2019—with the newly formed company providing high-quality and cost-effective sheet metal fabrication services to customers.